renehorstmann/Modern-C-Guide/README.md

 To achieve this, the root base class should have an identification string (as char array autotype).
 Or all root base classes inherit from an Object class that implements the string.
 These strings contain a chained list of the class name hierarchy.
-For example if class Bar and class Pub dervie from class Foo, their type names would be:
+For example if class Bar and class Pub derive from class Foo, their type names would be:
 + class Foo - type "Foo"
   - class Bar : Foo - type "FooBar"
   - class Pub : Foo - type "FooPub"